 - A modern gun’s condition is broken down into the following grades: new, perfect, excellent, very good, good, and fair.
 An antique gun falls into these condition standards: factory new, excellent, fine, very good, good, fair, or poor.
 The materials used to make the gun (metal vs. wood vs. composite), the bore (interior barrel quality), and the functionality of the firearm all impact its condition.

 - A beat-up gun that cannot safely be fired will be much less valuable than a gun with impeccable functionality.
-If you are unsure if your gun can be safely fired or not, Cash My Guns will eliminate that potentially risky guess work with our expert team and process.

 - Original or Modified: Whether the gun remains in its original factory condition or whether it has been modified influences its value.
 Some modifications can increase value (adding a quality scope) while other modifications will decrease value (sawing off your shotgun).
 Generally, modifications will not hold their value.